federicomaffei/octocat_challenge/GIT_CLONE.md

-Explain what git clone does, in your own words
+git clone has the purpose of cloning a repository into a new directory.